gudrun-wolfgram/customer-portal/cpsupport.md

   You can attach up to two files to a ticket.
   {:tip}

+10. Select a data center from the **EU Supported** list if you are a customer in Europe and you require that the support team handling your tickets must also be in Europe.

+  Select **None** if you do not require that your support team is physically located in Europe.
+  {: tip}

+  See [Setting the EU support option](/docs/customer-portal/cpmanuserprof.html#cp_seteusupported) for information about initializing this function for your account.

 11. Click **Add Ticket**.

 After you add a ticket, it is routed to the appropriate member of the Support team for resolution.
-Tickets are handled by using an "Emergency Room" methodology, meaning that the most severe issues, such as outages, are handled first, followed by service degrading issues, and then questions.
+Tickets are handled based on the degree of severity, meaning that the most severe issues, such as outages, are handled first, followed by service degrading issues, and then questions.
 A member of the Support team will be in contact with the assignees regarding additional information to resolve the ticket.

 ## Viewing an existing ticket
 {: #cp_viewsuptickwsp}